FC Krumovgrad: Establishment and regional leagues

 Original club was founded as Levski Krumovgrad in 1925, the team mostly played in the regional leagues.
-For a short period the team does not exist, but in 2005, the team was refounded under the name Levski 2005.
+For a short period the team did not exist, but in 2005, the team was refounded under the name Levski 2005.

-FC Krumovgrad and professional leagues (2021-present)
+FC Krumovgrad and professional leagues (2021–2025)

-In 2021 the team won a promotion to the Bulgarian Third League and set a serious ambitions to win the group and be promoted to the professional football with Stefan Genov becoming a manager.
+In 2021 the team won a promotion to the Bulgarian Third League and indicated serious ambitions to win the group and be promoted to the professional football with Stefan Genov becoming a manager.
 On 21 September 2021 they eliminated the First League team of Tsarsko Selo.
 In October 2021, the club changed its name from Levski 2005 to Krumovgrad and adopted a new badge.
 In February 2022 Krumovgrad signed with Daniel Cerejido, the chief executive officer of Botev Plovdiv.
 On 14 March 2022 the club won South-East Third League and was promoted to the Second League for the first time in their history.
+On 26 May 2023 Krumovgrad secured their promotion to First League, for the first time in their history by finishing third in the second division, a place granting automatic promotion to the first league.

+For the 2023-2024 season, the club played its home games at the Komatevo ground in Plovdiv, due to its own stadium not meeting the requirements for hosting top division matches.
+The opener of Krumovgrad's maiden season in the first flight was an unlikely 3:1 victory at home, against reigning efbet League champions Ludogorets.
+Krumovgrad eventually managed to finish in 6th place in its maiden season in the top tier.